 However, these are just metformin’s generally accepted uses.
 In recent decades, scientists have become increasingly intrigued by data coming out of studies on Type 2 diabetics and metformin.
 In particular, research has shown that metformin may have a number of positive – but unintended – consequences.

-Until recently, the FDA has been reticent to approve metformin for large-scale studies outside the diabetic population.
+Until recently, the FDA has been reticent to approve metformin for large-scale studies outside of the diabetic population.
 But within this population, scientists have discovered that metformin may:

 While we don’t fully understand the mechanisms behind these effects, it’s clear from preliminary research that metformin shows promise.
 And metformin doesn’t just treat these diseases – it may also increase life expectancy in diabetic and non-diabetic populations, too.